AndreaEnricoFranzoni/pacs_23_24_challenge2/README.md

 4. norm One of the read matrix;
 5. norm Infinity of the read matrix;
 6. Frobenius norm of the read matrix.

-Performances are evaluated for both row-wise and column-wise storage, and in both cases for uncompressed and compressed format: elapsed time is lower in compressed format.
+Performances are evaluated for both row-wise and column-wise storage, and in both cases for uncompressed and compressed format: elapsed time (microseconds) is lower in compressed format.
-Switching
-The performances are evaluated for the following format of the read matrix: row-wise uncompressed, row-wise compressed, col-wise uncompressed, col-wise compressed.
-The time elapsed is lower when relaying on compressed format, for both the storage orders.
-Switching off other processes and activating optimization allows the program to work at its best.
+Switching off other processes allows the parallelization due to `std::execution::par` to work better.

-Then, a small overview on matrix with complex coefficients is done: a 2x2 matrix is constructed with complex coefficients, as well as an std::vector with complex coefficients of size 2 and another algebra::Matrix 2x1 with complex coefficients.
-The same operations as before are committed, but instead than evaluating the performance in this case simply results are displayed in order to check that results and types are coherent.
-For the sake of simplicity, only the case of row-wise uncompressed is displayed, while the other are left commented.
-But obviously is possible to see the correct results by simply leaving out the comments.
+7. Construction of a 2x2 matrix with complex coefficients, as the one of a vector with complex coefficients as before.
+Matrix-vector product, in both its version, matrix-matrix product and all the three types of norms are tested, and the results are displayed to show that returned types are coherent.
+The test is done in all the storage order and formats, but only the row-wise uncompressed, for the sake of semplicity, is shown, while other cases are left commented.

 In the folder /include:
 matrix.hpp contains the declaration of the template class, under the namespace algebra, as well as the definition of the friend operator * and the friend operator <<.